kubevela/kubevela.github.io/docs/case-studies/gitops.md

 > Note: you can also use it with existing tools such as ArgoCD with similar steps, detailed guides will be added in following releases.

-## Setup Code Repository
+## Setup App Code Repository

-First, setup a Git code repository with some source code and a Dockerfile.
+First, setup a Git repository with source code and Dockerfile.

-The code is very simple, starting a service and connect to a MySQL database.
-In the default path, it will display the version in the code; in the `/db` path, it will list the data in database.
+The app serves HTTP service and connects to a MySQL database.
+In the '/' path, it will display the version in the code; in the `/db` path, it will list the data in database.

 ```go
 	http.HandleFunc("/", func(w http.ResponseWriter, r *http.Request) {